 If you’re wondering why I chose to focus on appreciation when the question asked about “recognition,” it’s a great question.
 A critical step in progressing from understanding employee feedback to taking action is digging into the root cause of why employees respond a certain way to a given question.
 In my internal discussions, it was evident that part of the reason for our score was that people weren’t feeling valued on a day-to-day basis.
 While the distinction between recognition and appreciation is more gray than black and white, focusing on appreciation helped us focus on what was within our control every day.

 Over the next month, I ran sessions of this workshop across our San Francisco office and for our global customer success team with the goal of fostering a culture of appreciation.

 How the workshop improved feelings of recognition

-At our next pulse survey in August, the improvement were substantial.
-San Francisco office’s favorability score on that same recognition question had increased 20 points, while the global customer success practice improved by 15 points.
-In Q2, the SF Office was 6 favorability points below our company average and 9 points below benchmark.
+At our next pulse survey in August, the improvement was substantial.
+San Francisco office’s favorability score on that same recognition question had increased by 20 points, while the global customer success practice improved by 15 points.
+In Q2, the SF Office was 6 favorability points below our company average and 9 points below the benchmark.
 In Q3 we scored 11 points above both the company average and benchmark.
-The cross-functional team that I work most closely with day-to-day to support our customers went from just 20 percent favorability in Q2 to 100 percent favorability in Q3.
+The cross-functional team that I work most closely with the day-to-day to support our customers went from just 20 percent favorability in Q2 to 100 percent favorability in Q3.